 Numerous studies have shown the benefits of dancing.
 One of the perks of dancing is that it can be gentle on body and anyone can do it.
 If you feel the dancing you are doing is too intense you can dance to something that is slower in tempo.
 Unlike other exercise trends, you come equipped with everything that you need to begin.
 You can begin exploring dance with what make you comfortable.
 You can even start in your own living room if you truly want to dance like no one is watching.
 Hartford dancer, Arien Wilkerson, Artistic Director of TNMOT AZTRO, has a great blog piece on how sensation and environment inspire the fusion of dance, fashion and visual media in his work.

 Although some may feel they are too old or out of shape to dance, age and initial level of activity is no barrier to starting dance.
 Recent research presented by the American Heart Association Association’s Epidemiology/Lifestyle 2016 Scientific Sessions showed that older, more sedentary individuals were able to make big improvements to their exercise through dance.
+To take advantage of the benefits of dance, the men out their may want to check out these Mens Dance Shoes before you get moving on the dance floor.

 Dance benefits extend beyond physical health and into the mental health sphere as well.
 Ever wonder how professional dancers can spin without getting dizzy and remember all that choreography?
 Two recent studies, found that doing aerobic training that incorporates some type of dance at least once a week can help anyone maximize their brain function.
 Even if you are a non-professional dancer, dancing aerobically once a week can help you reap positive mental health benefits.
 Also, the New England Journal of Medicine suggests that shaking your bones on a regular basis is linked with a 76 percent reduction in dementia risk when you are older — roughly the same benefit of lowered risk as reading, playing board games, and playing musical instruments.